WHAT ARE BUY-BACKS?

 WHAT IS A REPO FACILITY?

 - In order to guarantee the availability of securities, the Belgian Treasury has created a repo facility for its primary dealers.
 This measure aims to ensure a good functioning secondary market of OLOs and Treasury certificates.

 - If there is a delivery problem, then the Treasury provides for the missing securities via a repo transaction concluded for one business day renewable for a maximum of 20 business days.

 WHAT ARE THE CONDITIONS ?

 - The Treasury has determined the maximum amounts available, depending on the lines and securities concerned.
-Each dealer has a right to a maximum amount of EUR 500 million for OLOs and Treasury certificates together.
+Each primary dealer has a right to a maximum amount of EUR 500 million for OLOs and Treasury certificates together.

 - The repo rate is €STR minus a spread.